 Musicians today are quite lucky.
-There are many different paths that we can take with music.
+There are many different paths that we can take to pursue our passion.
 We are not “stuck” with just teaching and performing anymore.
 Music cognition is one of the up and coming fields that musicians can go into.

 I have become really interested in music cognition, and yes, music and science DO mix!
 In this post, I am going to talk about the basics of music cognition, share some of my favorite resources, and answer some questions you might have.
 Continue reading “What is Music Cognition?”